College of Humanities and the School for Cultural and Social Transformation

 Expertise: Mexican and Latin American history, West Valley community outreach

-Porter is a Presidential Societal Impact Scholar and Distinguished Professor in the Humanities.
+Porter is a Distinguished Professor in the Humanities.
 She serves as a country conditions expert for asylum cases, was a founder of the Westside Leadership Institute (Spanish language version), and works as an organizer with the Salt Lake City Latinx community.
-She served as Chair of the Gender Studies Division (2010-2020) and, since 2021, as Director of the Center for Latin American Studies.
+She served as chair of the Gender Studies Division (2010-2020) and, since 2021, as directors of the Center for Latin American Studies.

-Porter is the author of two award-winning books: Workingwomen in Mexico City (Arizona, 2003); and From Angel to Office Worker: Middle-Class Identity and Female Consciousness in Mexico, 1890-1950 (Nebraska, 2018)-both also published by El Colegio de Michoacán press.
-Porter is co-editor of Orden social e identidad de género, with María Teresa Fernández Aceves and Carmen Ramos Escandón (2006); and, Género en la encrucijada de la historia social y cultural, with Fernández Aceves (2015).
+Porter is the author of two award-winning books: Workingwomen in Mexico City (University of Arizona Press, 2003); and From Angel to Office Worker: Middle-Class Identity and Female Consciousness in Mexico, 1890-1950 (University of Nebraska Press, 2018), both also published in Spanish by El Colegio de Michoacán press.
+Porter is co-editor of Orden social e identidad de género, with María Teresa Fernández Aceves and Carmen Ramos Escandón (2006), and Género en la encrucijada de la historia social y cultural, with Fernández Aceves (2015).